zircon-tech/sui-login-demo/README.md

 ```

 ### 4. Database Configuration
 This repository employs the Prisma adapter with a PostgreSQL database to maintain user account details.
-If you're deploying on Vercel, you can readily create a PostgreSQL database for this purpose.
-Once your database is operational, adjust the following environment variables:
+Adjust the following environment variables:

 ```env
 POSTGRES_DATABASE="verceldb"